-Prepares students to write the NCLEX-PN for licensure as practical nurses.
-The program prepares graduates to give competent nursing care.
-This is done through a selected number of academic and occupational courses providing a variety of techniques and materials necessary to assist the student in acquiring the needed knowledge and skills to give competent care.
-A variety of clinical experiences is planned so that theory and practice are integrated under the guidance of the clinical instructor.
+The program prepares graduates to give competent and safe nursing care.
+This is done through a selected number of academic and occupational courses that provide a variety of techniques, skills and knowledge necessary to assist the student to provide safe, competent care.
+A variety of clinical experiences are planned to integrate nursing theory and clinical practice under the guidance of the clinical instructor.
 Program graduates have the qualifications of an entry-level practical nurse.
-Students most commonly will have to submit a satisfactory criminal background check as well as a drug screen in order to be placed in a clinical health care facility to complete the clinical portions of their educational training.
+Students will have to submit a satisfactory criminal background check and drug screen in order to be placed in a clinical health care facility to complete the required clinical portions of their educational training.
+Program graduates who meet exit requirements will be eligible to apply to the Georgia Board of Nursing to write the national licensure examination (NCLEX) to become licensed practical nurses (LPNs).